Classes and Workshops

 Robotic Music and Automata

 Participants learn the programming and electronics in order to animate mechanical objects using real-time MIDI control and sequencing techniques.
-By examining physical examples of instruments and artwork, the seminar will explore a practical approach to constructing mechanical musical instruments and animatronic puppets as well as various programming strategies.
+By examining physical examples of instruments and artwork, this class explores a practical approach to constructing mechanical musical instruments and animatronic sculptures.

 Topics: A Brief Presentation/Seminar on Mechanical Music, Automata, Kinetic and Robotic Artworks, Experimental Musical Instruments

 Skills: Programming microcontrollers, electronic music, history of automata and kinetics in art and music, electronic and mechanical prototyping, and acoustic design theory.